 - Extensive Reporting: VMS helps in generating data about the vendors.
 Additionally, it helps in evaluating the performance of vendors.

-6.2.
-Few Best Vendor Management Software
+Few Best Management Software

 - Gatekeeper is helpful for large organizations who find difficulty in the implementation of regulations.
 It also provides security measures to protect the organization from third parties.